ddehueck/BostonStreetCaster/streetview_fetch_draft/readme.md

 ### Street Matching and Camera Settings

-A problem of the dataset is that the sidewalk dataset doesn't provide any information about which road it belongs to.
+The main problem of the dataset is that the sidewalk dataset doesn't provide any information about which road it belongs to.
 Also, we need to know relative position between street and sidewalk to make sure the camera is set up on the correct side of the sidewalk and obtain valid result.
 In spatial database, the basic way for various kinds of searching is to build up index for regtangualr bounding boxes of all the itmes, and work on relationship of bounding boxes before analyze the more detailed shapes inside.
 Another useful clue that can be used to match street and sidewalk is using angle difference between their heading directions, since idealy they're nearly parallel in directions.

 So this is how we deal with this case.
 First, we build up an R-tree index for bounding boxes of all line segments in the street dataset, then use the center of sidewalk partition to do nearest-neighbor query for possible candidates, then use angle difference with block direction to find out the segment that best fits.